followcat/checkmate/checkmate/issues/process_AP_R2.rst

     ('AT2', 'HIGH')

-When using a transition defining AP(R2) to process AP(R, default=False), the component should be able to execute the transition:
+When using a block defining AP(R2) to process AP(R, default=False), the component should be able to execute the block:

 Setup:
     >>> import sample_app.application
     >>> import checkmate._storage
-    >>> import checkmate.transition
     >>> app = sample_app.application.TestData()
     >>> app.start()
     >>> c1 = app.components['C1']